mpodlasin/mpodlasin-website/src/pages/articles/generators-i.md

 As you can see, we are still simply yielding numbers from the generator, but we also assign to variables whatever those `yield <number>` expressions evaluate to.

-Obviously at the moment those variables are not used in any way.
+Obviously, at the moment those variables are not used in any way.
 For the tutorial purposes, we will be simply logging them, but you could of course do with them whatever you want.

 We will also put an additional log at the very beginning of the function.